icy-hacera/female-body-type-prediction/README.md

 ### 1. Data Preparation & Feature Engineering
 * **Unit Consistency:** Ensures all raw measurements are uniformly in **inches**.
 If data is in centimeters, it is converted.
 * **Ratio Calculation:** Computes `WHR`, `BHR`, and `HHR_WHR` to represent key body proportions.
 A small `epsilon` is used to prevent division by zero errors.
-* **Missing Data Handling:** Specifically addresses the absence of the `high_hip` column.
-If missing, `HHR_WHR` is filled with `NaN`, affecting the classification of body types reliant on this measurement.
-Further general `NaN` imputation will be performed before ML training.

 ### 2. Rule-Based Body Type Classification
 * A custom Python script (`np.select`) applies a series of detailed logical conditions, based on anthropometric differences and ratios, to assign an initial `Body_type` to each individual.